"""Quantile Encoder."""

 """

-in_feats = getattr(self, "feature_names_in_", None)
+in_feats = getattr(self, 'feature_names_in_', None)

-if not isinstance(in_feats, list):
+if isinstance(in_feats, list):

-raise NotFittedError("Estimator has to be fitted to return feature names.")
+raise NotFittedError('Estimator has to be fitted to return feature names.')

 else: